 Only a few studies, however, have probed the chemical interactions of particle-bound ROS with redox-active transition metals (Charrier et al., 2014; Gonzalez et al., 2017; Wang et al., 2018), even though soluble metals were suggested to be strongly linked to the OP of aerosols (Fang et al., 2017; Lelieveld et al., 2021; Tong et al., 2021; Tacu et al., 2021; Campbell et al., 2023).
-Wei et al. (2019) found that processes such as complex formation with organic ligands influences metal solubility and thus, redox chemistry.
-Indirect measurements and model results reported ROS build-up of a metal complexed SOA proxy metal complexed citric acid (CA) during photochemical aging processes (Dou et al., 2021; Alpert et al., 2021; Kilchhofer et al., 2024) and heterogeneous photochemistry.
-CA comprises of three carboxylic acid and one tertiary alcohol functional group.
+Wei et al. (2019) found that processes such as complex formation with organic ligands influences metal solubility and thus,

-which is typical for SOA.
-CA has also been directly identified in aerosol particles (Graham et al., 2002; Decesari et al., 2002; Boreddy et al., Because CA has well defined microphysical properties and does not easily crystallize at low relative humidity, it has been frequently used as model substance for atmospheric chemistry experiments (Murray et al., 2010; Dou et al., 2021; Alpert et al., 2021; Kilch .
+45 redox chemistry.
+Indirect measurements and model results reported ROS build-up of metal complexed citric acid (CA) during photochemical aging processes (Dou et al., 2021; Alpert et al., 2021; Kilchhofer et al., 2024).
+CA comprises of three carboxylic acid and one tertiary alcohol functional group, which is typical for SOA.
+CA has also been directly identified in aerosol particles (Graham et al., 2002; Decesari et al., 2002; Boreddy et al., 2022).
+Because CA has well defined microphysical properties and does not easily crystallize at low relative humidity, it has been frequently used as model substance for atmospheric chemistry

+- 50 experiments (Murray et al., 2010; Dou et al., 2021; Alpert et al., 2021; Kilchhofer et al., 2024).
 Heterogeneous photochemistry initiated by photolysis of iron carboxylate complexes contributes to the oxidant budget in atmospheric particles and thus leads to the formation of particle-bound ROS (Corral Arroyo et al., 2018).
 A review by Al-Abadleh (2024) re-emphasized the significance of iron dissolved in ambient OA particles.
 Natural emissions from dust regions and anthropogenic activities such as traffic and combustion processes are the main sources of soluble iron (Ito and Miyakawa, 2023).
-Also, copper emissions increased greatly during the industrial revolution (Hong et al., 1996), and the atmospheric copper concentration was quantified as up to a tenth of the ambient iron concentration (Schroeder et al., 1987).
+Also, copper emissions - 55 increased greatly during the industrial revolution (Hong et al., 1996), and the atmospheric copper concentration was quantified as up to a tenth of the ambient iron concentration (Schroeder et al., 1987).
 Understanding the distinct functions of PM components and the chemical processes they initiate is crucial towards a fundamental understanding of ROS formation (Shiraiwa et al., 2017).
-Here, we focus on examining the formation of particle-bound ROS within an iron and/or copper containing SOA proxy in a non-and UV-aged scenario CA particles induced by complex photolysis under changing atmospheric conditions.

-There are a range of acellular assays that are utilized to measure ROS (Fuller et al., 2014).
-We chose an automated online particle-bound ROS instrument (OPROSI) developed by Wragg et al. (2016), which uses the commonly applied 2'7'-dichlorofluorescein (DCFH) with horseradish peroxidase (HRP) as acellular assay (Calas et al., 2018; Bates et al., 2019).
-DCFH is sensitive to H2O2 and organic peroxides (Fuller et al., 2014), but not to redox-active transition metals like iron and copper (Campbell et al., 2023).
+In this study, we examine the generation of particle-bound ROS in CA particles containing iron and/or copper because of photolytic processes influenced by varying atmospheric conditions. - There are a range of acellular assays that are utilized to measure ROS (Fuller et al., 2014).
+We chose an automated online particle-bound ROS instrument (OPROSI) developed by Wragg et al. (2016), which uses the commonly applied 2'7'dichlorofluorescein (DCFH) with horseradish peroxidase (HRP) as acellular assay (Calas et al., 2018; Bates et al., 2019).
+DCFH is sensitive to H_2O_2 and organic peroxides (Fuller et al., 2014), but not to redox-active transition metals like iron and copper (Campbell et al., 2023).
 The sensitivity of the DCFH assay towards radicals is unclear.
-A key reason for employing an online measurement device was the capability to measure ROS concentrations with high temporal resolution, enabling the tracking of rapidly changing atmospheric conditions such as humidity and UV irradiation.
-Furthermore, it is shown that up to 90% of particle-bound ROS are lost prior to offline analysis, after collection on filter and extraction (Zhang et al., 2022; Campbell et al., 2023) (Zhang et al., 2022; Campbell et al., 2023, 2025).
+A key reason for employing - an online measurement device was the capability to measure ROS concentrations with high temporal resolution, enabling the tracking of rapidly changing atmospheric conditions such as humidity and UV irradiation.
+Furthermore, it is shown that up to 90% of particle-bound ROS are lost prior to offline analysis, after collection on filter and extraction (Zhang et al., 2022; Campbell et al., 2023, 2025).